yahayuta/pinball_mobile/PINBALL_QUALITY_ENHANCEMENT_PLAN.md

     - Refine existing particle effects (score popups, combo effects, bumper hits).
     - Implement subtle camera shakes or zooms for impactful events.
     - Explore background and table texture improvements.
+- **Current Status:**
+    - `PinballBumper` includes a `BumperHitEffect` triggered on activation and a glow effect when activated, indicating initial implementation of dynamic visual feedback.
+    - A `visual_effects.dart` file exists, suggesting further visual enhancements are planned or in progress.

 ### 3.3.
 Audio Enhancement
 - **Goal:** Create a more immersive and responsive audio experience.